 Most of us have assumptions about body size, eating behaviors and exercise patterns.
 To help kids avoid the worst of negative body image and eating disorders, it can be very helpful if we challenge our own assumptions about bodies, weight, and health.
 Take this quiz to see how you do.

 What is body positivity?

 Body positivity is a trending hashtag, but it’s also so much more.
 It was started in 1967 as a movement to stop deadly weight stigma and anti-fatness.
 More than just “loving your body,” body positivity is a social justice, activist movement.
-The National Association to Advance Fat Acceptance (NAAFA) was founded in 1969 in an effort to bring awareness to the fact that bodies, especially fat bodies, are marginalized and abused in our culture.
 To be body positive is about accepting that most of what we think we know about fat is wrong, and that judging people for being fat is ignorant and harmful.